Map Control 2025 – Tactical Minimap

 BR: Smokes to rotate, grenades to clear space, scans for info.

-Well-timed utility = instant space control.
+Perfectly timed utility = immediate space control.

 • Call numbers — "Two mid."
 "Three pushing lane."